ssfsx17/sky-islands/readable.md

 Hexenkraft Techs skill rating.
 The visual effect is derived from the element used.

+**Resuscitate** - 10 energy - Type: Touch - Range: 5 feet - Target:
+Single - Add three stacks of the Resuscitate status to the target.
+This applies even if the target is dead.

 **Elemental Hex Needle** - 1 energy - Type: Line-of-sight - Range: 30
 feet - Target: Single - Produces a needle that then launches at the target instantly.
 Uses your magical stats and is opposed by magical